Why Wednesday Night is the New Friday

 Seriously though, Instagram and Snapchat have caused Drinksgiving to blow up.
 Everyone’s posting stupid shit under their anon accounts.
 Usually it’s a pic about an epic reunion or hometown dive, which sure beats our FB stream of adorable babies and suburban BBQ’s.
 Not only do we fully support the quest to find out who is the ultimate BarWarrior, we also realize that posting is a great way for us to remember where we parked last night.
 So be on the lookout for hashtags like #Drinksgiving and #ThanksgivingEve flooding your feeds.

-A Word of Caution
+A Word of Caution (Because We Care)

 Now, while it’s all fun and games, it’s super important to remember to party responsibly.
 Make sure you’ve got a designated driver or a ride-share app handy.
 No one wants their Thanksgiving ruined by bad decisions made on Drinksgiving.
 And please hydrate!
 The last time we tried to sweat it out on Thanksgiving morning, we shot off the treadmill and hit our head on the weight rack.
-Concussions really amplify the tryptophan.
+NOTE: Concussions really amplify the tryptophan.

 Why Does It All Matter?

-Because it’s awesome.
-And you’re awesome.
 Have fun, stay safe, and Happy Drinksgiving!

 The Wednesday before Thanksgiving, often referred to as “Thanksgiving Eve,” “Drinksgiving,” or “Black Wednesday,” has become known as one of the biggest party nights of the year in the United States.
 There are several reasons and historical factors that contribute to this phenomenon: